- Asia & the Middle East

 Day 2 – Lubango

-Transfer to the airport and fly to Lubango, the main city in southern Angola.
+Explore the key sights of Luanda, with impressive old colonial buildings, bustling markets and the Forteleza de Sao Miguel.
+Later transfer to the airport and fly to Lubango, the main city in southern Angola.
 Set in a lush valley guarded by a statue of Christ, Lubango is rich in colonial heritage mixed with the vibrancy of local culture.
-We explore the city on foot and by vehicle.
 Overnight tourist class hotel.
 (BD)

 Day 4 – Oncocua

 We spend today visiting the different tribal groups that live in this area, taking time to learn about their culture and customs.
 This is one of the most traditional areas of Angola and visitors are rare, but the local people are friendly and welcoming.
-Camp tonight in one of the nearby villages.
+Overnight camping.
 (BLD)

 The Mucawana people